Do you have a long layover at an airport? Wait. You might be eligible for a stopover paid by carrier

 On the contrary, a STPC offer a way more comfortable stopover and in most cases completely free.
 In 2015 I went from Frankfurt to Singapore with Sri Lankan Airlines and an 8-hour stopover in Colombo.
 I filled all the conditions for a STPC and it was the perfect opportunity to give it a try and enjoy the perks of it.

 Right after I exited the aircraft in Sri lanka’s capital, Colombo, I went to the information desk of Sri Lankan Airlines at the transfer area.
-They instructed me about the complementary transit visa I need to get and basically joined my step by step through immigration.
+They instructed me about the complimentary transit visa I need to get and basically joined my step by step through immigration.
 Outside at the arrival section, another Sri Lankan Airlines desk welcomed me to the country and informed me about the accommodation and transfers.
-At the same time, the offer me the options of simply relaxing and spent the day at the swimming pool or book one of the several day tours they offered to STPC passengers.
-For around 70 USD they provided me a private driver and a half day tour to the cities of Colombo and Negombo.
+At the same time, they offer me the options of simply relaxing and spending the day at the swimming pool or book one of the several day tours they offered to STPC passengers.
+For around 70 USD they provided me with a private driver and a half day tour to the cities of Colombo and Negombo.

 I had enough time to explore the city, go to the beach and even take that dip at the hotel swimming pool before catching my next flight to Singapore.

 Read more: How to make the best of your stopover

 Still, not all airlines offer these advantages and packages for free.
 Singapore Airlines does not offer a free STPC.
 However, Singapore’s airport has free tours to the city for any passenger in transit.
 Moreover, Turkish Airlines offer an option of a complimentary hotel room or a free sightseeing tour in Istanbul.
 This is another great option for those who prefer to go out and explore instead of taking a rest.

 Read more: How to plan your next holidays